Snowplow atomic event properties

 |---|---|---|---|---|---|

-pp_mix | pp_xoffset_min | int | Minimum page x offset seen in the last ping period | No | 10 |
+pp_mix | pp_xoffset_min | integer | Minimum page x offset seen in the last ping period | No | 10 |

-pp_max | pp_xoffset_max | int | Maximum page x offset seen in the last ping period | No | 100 |
+pp_max | pp_xoffset_max | integer | Maximum page x offset seen in the last ping period | No | 100 |

-pp_miy | pp_yoffset_min | int | Minimum page y offset seen in the last ping period | No | 5 |
+pp_miy | pp_yoffset_min | integer | Minimum page y offset seen in the last ping period | No | 5 |

-pp_may | pp_yoffset_max | int | Maximum page y offset seen in the last ping period | No | 200 |
+pp_may | pp_yoffset_max | integer | Maximum page y offset seen in the last ping period | No | 200 |

-Structured events#
+Structured events

 Structured events use these fields to capture event data: